plmercereau/graphql-query-schema/notes.md

 ## TODO

-- [ ] Convert all arguments as variables in the generated graphql query and types
-  - [x] update the generated query
-  - [x] update the query execution
-  - [ ] update the variable typings
+- [ ] identify with other graphql-codegen options could be allowed, and block the required ones
+  - Try other graphql-codegen naming conventions, and pick the one that renders nicest types
+- [ ] Types testing
-- [ ] Use the introspection schema to:
+- [ ] test unions again
-  - [x] find the query roots
-  - [ ] find the argument types
+- [ ] Extended test schema
-- [ ] try other graphql-codegen options
+- [ ] interfaces

 ## Done